Who We Are

 Local Teachers Who Care About Community

-He has 16 years of teaching experience, including an adjunct professorship at Lincoln Trail College and various fine arts studios, in addition to his own private studio.
-He has also enjoyed an international performing career in opera, musical theater, and straight theater and looks forward to continuing his career locally.
+He has 16 years of teaching experience, including his current adjunct professorship at Pepperdine University, formerly at Lincoln Trail College, and various fine arts studios, in addition to his own private studio.
+He has also enjoyed an international performing career in opera, musical theater, voice over, and straight theater and looks forward to continuing his career locally.

 Click here for his Youtube channel